strigo/wryte/README.md

 ### Changing a logger's level

-To better control output

-You can change a logger's level like so:
+To better control output, you can change a logger's level like so:

 ```python
 wryter.set_level(LEVEL_NAME)
 ```

 #### Dynamically changing log level on errors